xpsi-group/xpsi/docs/source/code_of_conduct.rst

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders in the X-PSI :ref:`team` responsible for enforcement.
 All complaints will be reviewed and investigated promptly and fairly.
-If contacting the X-PSI :ref:`team` is not an option, please directly contact Thomas E. Riley (t.e.riley[at]uva.nl) and/or Anna L. Watts (A.L.Watts[at]uva.nl).

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

 Enforcement Guidelines